Introduction to Homeware Hacking

 Devices mentioned above and similar ones are very capable pieces of equipment, each with different features, which may include: 802.11ac, MU-MIMO, ADSL2/VDSL2/eVDSL modem, DECT base station, FXS ports, FXO port, 4G backup, SFP slot, etc. They are known to have a high quality internal PCB and low power consumption, for example the TG799vac Xtream uses about 12 watts with WiFi on (typical router config) and 9 watts with WiFi off (typical bridge mode config).

 There is usually no generic firmware available that will just give you access to the Gateway as any other device you would purchase.
 Most of Technicolor Gateways run customized firmware implementing ISP-specific integrations and get locked down in functionality to match service requirements.
 This kind of sucks because if you decide to use this device with a different ISP, you are likely to be blocked from doing that, or simply lose some functionality.
-That was the motivation to hack the device and at least re-enable as many features as possible.
+That is the motivation to hack the device and at least re-enable as many features as possible.

 For some other devices, a no-brand firmware exists.
 They appear as "Technicolor" branded and implement "MST" integration, a default third-party remote management platform for ISP's that do not pay for firmware customization.
 On such firmware's no regular configuration options are locked out, but getting root access will still open a wider window of possibilities.